Angeles City | Adventures In Luzon

 Sleep

 There are plenty of places to lay your head after a night of partying, though prices are greatly out of step with the quality of what you get, unfortunately.
-I’ve only to the city a couple of times and these are thee places I’ve stayed.
+I’ve only been to the city a couple of times and these are the places I’ve stayed.
+While I have a strong disdain for Airbnb rentals, this is one of those places where the hassle is worth is it because you get a much better deal for your money.

 ➣Red Planet Angeles City Hotel